lara-ozyegen/CS-319/README.md

   - Club board members:
     - Can add, change or delete any data on the club page about event announcements, informations and club information
     - Can give active member title or board member title to any student
+  - Faculty advisors:
+    - Can view the monthly logs of the club they are advising
+    - Can see the contact information of the board members of the club
   - Admins:
     - Have all access to club pages, student and board member profiles
     - Can create or delete club pages if new clubs are opened or some clubs are closed